axios/axios/README.md

   cancelToken: new CancelToken(function (cancel) {
   }),

+  // an alternative way to cancel Axios requests using AbortController
+  signal: new AbortController().signal,

   // `decompress` indicates whether or not the response body should be decompressed
   // automatically.
 If set to `true` will also remove the 'content-encoding' header
   // from the responses objects of all decompressed responses